rnoyelle/deep_neuro/README.md

 # deep_neuro
-Continuation of the work of Jannes Schafer
+Continuation of the work of
 [Jannes Schafer](https://github.com/schanso/deep_neuro).
 **deep_neuro** presents multiple ways of exploring the Gray dataset.
 At its core, it features a